cmawer/reproducible-model/index.md

 ```
 ├── src                               <- Source data for the model
 │   ├── ingest_data.py                <- Script for ingesting data from different sources
-│   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── generate_features.py          <- Script for cleaning and transforming data for use in training and scoring.
 │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── postprocess.py                <- Script for postprocessing predictions and model results